Remove Audio from Video

 Best practices

-• Mute after trimming so you are not re-encoding minutes you will delete anyway.
+• Mute after trimming so you are not re-encoding minutes of footage you will discard anyway — smaller inputs encode faster.

-• Keep a backup of the original with audio if you might need the soundtrack later.
+• Keep a backup of the original with audio before muting in case a client later requests a version with the original soundtrack.

-• For podcasts, use Video to MP3 instead — you get audio-only output, not a silent video.
+• For podcasts and audio-only deliverables, use Video to MP3 instead — you get an audio file without the video container overhead.

-• Test playback in your target app; a few older players expect an empty audio track rather than none.
+• Test playback in your target platform before publishing; a handful of legacy players expect an empty audio track rather than a completely audio-free container.

 Formats & compatibility

-Input: common containers (MP4, MOV, WebM, AVI).
+Input: MP4, MOV, WebM, AVI (any container FFmpeg can demux).
 Output: MP4 with H.264 video and no audio stream.
-Processing runs entirely in-tab; large 4K files need more RAM and time.
-Chrome and Edge on desktop generally perform best.
+Processing runs entirely in the browser tab; large 4K files need more RAM and take longer.
+Chrome and Edge on desktop generally perform best because of their V8 WebAssembly optimisations.

 Related tools

-• Volume adjuster when you want quieter audio instead of removing it entirely
+• Volume adjuster lower audio to a specific level instead of removing it entirely

-• Video trimmer cut length before muting to speed up export
+• Video trimmer cut length before muting to speed up the export

-• Video to MP3 extract audio only without keeping the video file
+• Video to MP3 extract the audio track as an MP3 without keeping the video

 Upload your clip above to create a silent MP4 in minutes — no account, no cloud upload, completely free.